Shopify/flash-list/documentation/docs/known-issues.md

 ### 4) `renderItem` callback doesn't have all features

 As of now we only provide relevant data and index.
 No plans to change this.

+### 5) Web support is in beta

+- Layout is async so it's possible to see shift animations on list load.
+- `onBlankArea` event and `useBlankAreaTracker` hook are not supported.

+Exercise caution and make sure all changes are tested on web as there could be some differences when compared to Android/iOS.